Special Systems Apprenticeship

-- 160 hours of classroom training per year with lectures, demonstrations, labs, and homework, and a comprehensive final that must be passed prior to graduating to the next level.
+- 160 hours of classroom training per year.
+This includes lectures, demonstrations, labs, and homework.
+Each student must pass a comprehensive final before graduating to the next level.

 - Dedicated professional staff to assist apprentices in progressing through the program.

-- Gives support to third-year apprentices in obtaining ES3 or ES7 licenses prior to their graduation.
+- Gives support to third-year apprentices in obtaining ES3 or ES7 licenses before their graduation.

 Through this combination of education, training, and hands-on experience, students not only learn an understanding of theory, operation, and code, they also learn how to develop management and leadership skills.